nthomasCUBE/Gexplora/README.md

 ## How to start

-download Gexplorr_V1.rar, unzip.
+1. Download Gexplorr_V1.rar, unzip it.
-Navigate to Gexplorr_V1/Gexplorr
+2. Navigate to Gexplorr_V1/Gexplorr
-then execute it with double-click: Gexplorr.exe
+3. then execute it with double-click: Gexplorr.exe

 ## Description